bacota/snowflake-stored-procs/README.md

 `list_stage` lists a the contents of an external stage.
 To get this to work it was necessary to define the procedure with `execute as caller`.

+`meta_data` has a couple of stored procedures for generating files of fill_rates and manifests (lists of files with row counts).